 "Successful onboarding begins with the first pre-screening call and continues until the end of the probation period.
-To ensure a smooth process, all new hires must share a unifying story, regardless of their department; as stories have successfully connected humans for thousands of years, we have applied the same approach to our onboarding process.
-It’s ultimately about re-affirming the story told during the recruitment process and equipping our new colleagues with the skills and knowledge to carry that on in a way that is uniquely theirs."
+All new hires must share a unifying story, regardless of their department.
+It’s ultimately about re-affirming the story told during the recruitment process."

 Product training: Serpstat